You've heard of cold sweats, night sweats and maybe even nervous sweats — but how much do you know about poop sweats?

 What Are Poop Sweats, Exactly?

-The symptoms associated with poop sweats, including sweating, dizziness or lightheadedness, warmness and sometimes nausea when passing a bowel movement, come from a normal, primitive reflex that involves the vagus nerve, which runs between the brain and abdomen.
+The symptoms associated with poop sweats include dizziness or lightheadedness, warmness and sweating before, during or after pooping.
+Sometimes nausea accompanies these symptoms, too.
+They come from a normal, primitive reflex that involves the vagus nerve, which runs between the brain and abdomen.

-"When something stimulates the vagus nerve, it causes a slowing of the heart rate and a dilation of the blood vessels, which both cause a significant drop in blood pressure and in turn leads to a decrease in blood flow to the brain," explains Brian Wolfman, MD, a gastroenterologist with Coastal Gastroenterology Associates in Jackson, New Jersey.
+"When something stimulates the vagus nerve, it causes a slowing of the heart rate and a dilation of the blood vessels, which both cause a significant drop in blood pressure and in turn leads to a decrease in blood flow to the brain," says Brian Wolfman, MD, a gastroenterologist with Coastal Gastroenterology Associates in Jackson, New Jersey.

-This is also known as vasovagal syncope, and it's the culprit behind poop sweats.
+This is also known as vasovagal syncope, and it's the culprit behind poop sweats and sweating from diarrhea.
 If it's significant enough, it can even cause you to pass out, Dr. Wolfman says.

 Interestingly, this same reaction is responsible when someone faints at the sight of blood, according to the Mayo Clinic.

 Why Do Poop Sweats Happen?

 There isn't one specific reason for sweating during a bowel movement, but one of the most common causes is constipation, which an estimated 33 out of 100 adults over the age of 60 have, according to the U.S. Department of Health and Human Services.

-"As you bear down, you take a deep breath in and push, which decreases the amount of blood returning to your heart and therefore the amount of blood leaving it," explains Dr. Wolfman.
+"As you bear down, you take a deep breath in and push, which decreases the amount of blood returning to your heart and therefore the amount of blood leaving it," Dr. Wolfman says.
 "Pressure receptors in the blood vessels in your neck detect the increased pressure from straining and trigger a slowing of the heart rate to decrease the blood pressure.
 This low blood pressure can lead to sweating, dizziness and fainting."

-If you have certain chronic conditions such as irritable bowel syndrome (IBS), Dr. Wolfman notes that you may be more prone to experiencing this vasovagal response.
+If you have certain chronic conditions such as irritable bowel syndrome (IBS), Dr. Wolfman notes you may be more prone to experiencing this vasovagal response.

 "People with IBS have hypersensitivity to their viscera, or organs in their abdomen, which can trigger a hyper-response that leads to a vasovagal response," he says.